Silver City (2004 film)

 Silver City is a 2004 American political satire comedy-drama film written and directed by John Sayles.
 Chris Cooper portrays an inept Republican gubernatorial candidate, a character that was noted for similarities to U.S. President George W. Bush.
-The film's ensemble cast includes Richard Dreyfuss, Danny Huston, Michael Murphy, Maria Bello, Kris Kristofferson, Mary Kay Place, Thora Birch, Tim Roth, Billy Zane and Daryl Hannah.
+The film's large ensemble cast includes, among others, Richard Dreyfuss, Danny Huston, Michael Murphy, Maria Bello, Kris Kristofferson, Mary Kay Place, Thora Birch, Tim Roth, Billy Zane and Daryl Hannah.

-The film is a "murder mystery [linked] to a political satire"; according to Sayles, it is "about electoral politics, but also about the press."
+The film is a "murder mystery [linked] to a political satire"; according to Sayles; it is "about electoral politics, but also about the press."

 Plot

 Richard "Dicky" Pilager, the dim-witted scion of a powerful political dynasty, is running for Governor of Colorado.
 One day, while filming a campaign ad that shows him fishing at Arapahoe Lake, Pilager hooks a corpse on location.
 Chuck Raven, Pilager's campaign manager, hires Danny O'Brien, a former journalist who works as a private investigator, to examine the case.
 Raven urges O'Brien to find potential links between the body and Pilager's political enemies.

 O'Brien's job is essentially to intimidate Pilager's opponents, and he has numerous revealing conversations with various people.
 He learns that business mogul Wes Benteen is using Pilager to promote his own agenda.
 The interviews also reveal further corruption: politicians, land developers, and mining companies are conspiring to ignore certain environmental issues.
 O'Brien also learns about illegal migrant workers, as well as a potentially damaging love affair.